upbound/configuration-observability-oss/README.md

 additional configurations.

 ## Usage
+Run `bootstrap.sh` to create a cluster, install Prometheus operators, Grafana, run tests, and Crossplane and Provider service monitors for further exploration.

-Run `make e2e` to exercise end to end tests for the observability integrations.
-Some may require an API key for specific backends.
+You may run `make e2e` directly to exercise end to end tests for the observability integrations.

 The `_output` directory includes readily usable configuration packages after `make build` has been run.

-After tests have run and the cluster and initial requirements have been set up by `make e2e`, you can run `bootstrap.sh` to install Prometheus operators, Grafana, and Crossplane and Provider service monitors for further exloration.

 Use the following to forward localhost:9090 to the Prometheus pod.
 ```